greymatter-io/operator/README.md

 It is assumed that you have kubectl installed with cluster administrator access.

-Next, ensure you have the following environment variables sourced: `GREYMATTER_DOCKER_USERNAME` and `GREYMATER_DOCKER_PASSWORD`.
+Next, ensure you have the following environment variables sourced: `GREYMATTER_REGISTRY_USERNAME` and `GREYMATTER_REGISTRY_PASSWORD`.
 These require your credentials for pulling Grey Matter core service Docker images from `docker.greymatter.io`.

 ## Quick Install